 When my digestion broke down and energy levels tanked after failing to recover from a virus, I turned to supplements hoping for a fix.

-Many were a waste of money, but several good supplements did help support my energy, musculoskeletal system, immune system, correct deficiencies, and help me digest my food along the way.
+Most were a waste of money, but several good supplements did help support my energy, musculoskeletal system, immune system, correct deficiencies, and help me digest my food along the way.

 Today, I am chatting with Rorie, who I recently connected with, about her personal experience with gut health and supplements.

 Disclaimer: Rorie is independent from this blog and this is not medical advice.